wacncontent/CustomizeTool/removeCommentOutput2/articles/service-bus/service-bus-outages-disasters.md

 	ms.date="09/18/2015"
 	wacn.date=""/>

-# Best Practices for insulating applications against Service Bus outages and disasters
+# Best practices for insulating applications against Service Bus outages and disasters

 Mission-critical applications must operate continuously, even in the presence of unplanned outages or disasters.
 This topic describes techniques you can use to protect Service Bus applications against a potential service outage or disaster.